CourtneyLTyler/practice-typescript/README.md

 # Learning TypeScript
 I began learning about TypeScript today due to a suggestion from a colleague, as well as out of sheer curiousity.
+TypeScript is a programming language that is a typed superset of JavaScript.

 ## What problems does it solve/why use it?